ECOS Dishwashing Liquid – Safe Or Toxic?

 Indeed, the PubMed database shows only one result for sodium coco-sulfate, a coconut-based synthetic surfactant.
 According to this safety assessment, the Cosmetic Ingredient Review Panel deemed sodium coco-sulfate safe in the concentration described in the report.
 However, the assessment is based on a study of an entire group of surfactants, not specifically this one.

 As for lauramine oxide, and coco betaine, the good news is that the Cosmetic Ingredient Review Panel found them non-allergenic.
 In addition to that, lauramine oxide is found non-mutagenic.
-Yet, not much is known about their long-term health effects.
+Yet, there is not much research available about their long-term health effects.

 While the Cosmetic Ingredient Review Panel found cocamidopropylamine oxide generally safe in rinse-off products, it recognized that, just like cocamidopropyl betaine, it may contain allergenic impurities, including amidoamine and dimethylaminopropylamine.
 If a manufacturer minimizes the impurities, the risk of reaction should be low.
 (You can learn more about that and coco betaine vs. cocamidopropyl betaine in my blog post about cocamidopropyl hydroxysultaine.)

-On the other hand, I appreciate the fact that ECOS soap is formulated without any ingredients that arouse serious concerns.
+I appreciate the fact that ECOS soap’s formulation does not contain any ingredients that arouse serious concerns.
 Indeed, ECOS Free and Clear dish soap ingredients are not on the State of California Proposition 65 List, in the Endocrine Disruption Exchange database, or on the Environment Canada Substance List.

 - colorants